appseconnect/docs/_posts/Package Documents/Package-Document-Template.md

 - [Application 1](Doc Link)
 - [Application 2](Doc Link)

-**Note: This section will be in use when all the applications used within the package are the Pre-Packaged Applications.**
+**Tips: This section will be in use when all the applications used within the package are the Pre-Packaged Applications.**

-### App Combination: All TECH APPS.
+### App Combination: All Tech Apps.

 The applications used in the package requires to be authenticated for its integration.
 Check out our [Technology Connectors](https://docs.appseconnect.com/connectors/Overview-of-technology-connectors/) in order to view the authentication mechanism of the Technology Applications used in this package.
 Study your required application’s document to know about the Authentication and its API details.

-**Note: This section will be in use when all the applications used within the package are the TECHNOLOGY applications.**
+**Tips: This section will be in use when all the applications used within the package are the TECHNOLOGY applications.**

 ### App Combination: Both Prepackage and Tech App